Grandparents Rights Attorney in Rochester, NY

 We also have the compassion and experience necessary to try your case.
 We will be your shoulder to lean on during the process, and we will also tirelessly work for you in court.
 When you use The Cimino Law Firm, the burden of proof doesn’t rest with you.
 It is our job to investigate and present your case.

-Contact us today for a free consultation.
+Contact us today for a confidential consultation.
 The grandparent-grandchild bond is an important one, and we will help you see your grandson or granddaughter again.